Agriculture in Singapore: History

-Agriculture in Singapore became heavily reduced as early as 1987.
-In that year, there were officially 2,075 farms in the country, covering an area of 2,037 ha, an average of less than 1 ha per farm.
+In 1987, there were officially 2,075 farms in Singapore, covering an area of 2,037 ha, an average of less than 1 ha per farm.

 Before modernised development, Orchard Road was a stretch of agricultural orchards.
 As with many other areas, the farms there soon began to disappear, and Singapore became more reliant on overseas imports.
 One major issue in 1984 was the health concerns with pig farms in Singapore, concerning the pollution of the environment.